Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Canonical Parametric Meta-Analysis

 \subsection{Bayesian Implementation}

-In the data application and the simulation study, we also considered a Bayesian implementation of the canonical parametric meta-analysis.
-This approach is in general asymptotically invalid because the parametric assumptions are unlikely to hold for a fixed $g$.
-Moreover, for a data-adaptive $g$, these parametric assumptions cannot hold in principle, as explained in Section \ref{sec:full-data-estimands-a-priori-g}.
-Still, $N$ is very small in most meta-analyses, so non-parametric methods that are asymptotically valid may be unstable and perform poorly, whence asymptotically invalid parametric methods may be preferred in practice.
-In this section, we describe the Bayesian implementation of the canonical parametric meta-analysis that was used in the data application and the simulation study.
+In the data application and the simulation study, we also consider a Bayesian implementation of the canonical parametric meta-analysis.
+In this section, we describe the Bayesian implementation that was used in the data application and the simulation study.